List of Marvel Comics characters: T: Earth-616 Thermite

 The origin of this Thermite before joining the New Enforcers has not been revealed.

 When Blood Rose tracks the New Enforcers to their headquarters, Thermite assists his teammates in attacking Black Rose where he disarms Blood Rose.
 Spider-Man arrives in his new armor and defeats the New Enforcers members, until Thermite is the only one left standing.
 Thermite manages to destroy Spider-Man's armor, but Spider-Man knocks him out with one punch.
 Thermite and the other members of the New Enforcers are arrested by the police.

 Think Tank

 Think Tank is the name of two characters appearing in American comic books published by Marvel Comics.

 Mentallo

 Mentallo once used the Think Thank alias at some point.

-Think Tank II
+Think Tank (Freedom Force)

 The second Think Tank is a member of the Fifty State Initiative's incarnation of Freedom Force.
 He is a telekinetic superhero who has a liquid-filled globe for a head that contains his brain.